JJLongoria/aura-helper-xml-compressor/README.md

   - [**onCompressFailed(onFailedCallback)**](#oncompressfailedonfailedcallback)

+    Method to handle when a file compression failed.
+The callback method will be execute with any file compression error when execute compress() method.

   - [**onCompressSuccess(onSuccessCallback)**](#oncompresssuccessonsuccesscallback)

+    Method to handle when a file compressed succesfully.
+The callback method will be execute with any compressed file when execute compress() method.

   - [**setPaths(pathOrPaths)**](#setpathspathorpaths)

+    Method to set the file or folder path or paths to execute compressor operations

   - [**addPaths(pathOrPaths)**](#addpathspathorpaths)

+    Method to add a file or folder path or paths to execute compressor operations

   - [**setContent(content)**](#setcontentcontent)

+    Method to set a XML String content to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths)

   - [**setXMLRoot(xmlRoot)**](#setxmlrootxmlroot)

+    Method to set the XML Parsed object to execute compressor operations (except compress() and compressSync() and methods because only work with file or folder paths) (Usgin XMLParser from @ah/languages module)

   - [**setSortOrder(sortOrder)**](#setsortordersortorder)

+    Method to set the sort order value to sort the XML Elements when compress

   - [**sortSimpleFirst()**](#sortsimplefirst)

+    Method to set Simple XML Elements first as sort order (simpleFirst)

   - [**sortComplexFirst()**](#sortcomplexfirst)

+    Method to set Complex XML Elements first as sort order (complexFirst)

   - [**sortAlphabetAsc()**](#sortalphabetasc)

+    Method to set Alphabet Asc as sort order (alphabetAsc)

   - [**sortAlphabetDesc()**](#sortalphabetdesc)

+    Method to set Alphabet Desc as sort order (alphabetDesc)

   - [**getCompressedContentSync(filePathOrXMLRoot, sortOrder)**](#getcompressedcontentsyncfilepathorxmlroot-sortorder)